Sponsored by Kyushu Tourism Board.

 Built in honor of Emperor Ojin and the Korean potter Lee Sampyeon, this shrine is decorated with porcelain in all corners, from the two guardians to the lanterns, as well as many other ornaments.

-Visiting this shrine also allows you to climb up to observe the city view.
+Visiting this shrine allows you to climb up to observe the city view.

-To keep going with the famous names in the porcelain world, you can also visit Imaemon family museum, which also introduces an impressive collection of works of art, along with a few tools that have been used by the potters of the family from one generation to generation.
+To keep going with the famous names in the porcelain world, you can also visit the Imaemon Family Museum, which also introduces an impressive collection of works of art, along with a few tools that have been used by the potters of the family from one generation to generation.

 The potters, a father and his two sons, explain that they can see the preferences slightly change depending on their customers, their blue creations for example having more success with Western customers.
 Even though a burgundy glaze is their signature color, they can thus adjust their offer depending on the audience they want to reach.

-Very interesting conversation about the balance between art and business that was ending by a tour of their workshop.
-A fascinating space where you get to see the creations come to life, step by step.
+We had very interesting conversations about the balance between art and business that was followed by a tour of their workshop, a fascinating space where you get to see the creations come to life, step by step.